efene/efene.github.io/_sources/quick-efene-introduction-busy-programmer.txt

 -------------------

-Yes, efene supports exceptions and has the familiar try/catch/after expression to handle them, let's jump straigt to it:
+Yes, efene supports exceptions and has the familiar try/catch/after expression to handle them, let's jump straight to it:

 .. code:: ruby